 I was so excited I forgot to ask her which side the baby was on (for Ramzi theory).

-I asked her about the cramping, and she agreed that it was likely round ligament pain (tendons holding your uterus in place stretch when it grows).
+I asked her about the left-side cramping, though, and she agreed that it was likely round ligament pain (tendons that hold your uterus in place stretch/pull when your uterus grows).
 She also told me that the large colon runs down the left side of the uterus, so those pains could be gas pains.

-Gassy is my middle name these days, so that was good to hear.
+Gassy is my middle name these days, so that made sense.

-I then went back into the waiting room and listened for my name to be called again.
+After my ultrasound, I went back to the waiting room and waited for my name to be called again.

-When it was, I went to a regular doctor’s office room and sat on that bed.
+When it was called, I went to a regular doctor’s office room and sat on that bed.

 Then we did a pap smear, and she told me what to do to keep baby healthy and which danger/warning signs to look out for.
 She then sent me down the hall to the lab.